F5Networks/f5-aws-cloudformation/README.md

 ## Introduction

 Welcome to the GitHub repository for F5's CloudFormation templates for deploying F5 in Amazon Web Services.
 All of the templates in this repository have been developed by F5 Networks engineers.
-Across all branches in this repository, there are two directories: *f5_supported* and *experimental*
+Across all branches in this repository, there are two directories: *supported* and *experimental*

   - **supported**<br>
   The *supported* directory contains CloudFormation templates that have been created and fully tested by F5 Networks.
 These templates are fully supported by F5, meaning you can get assistance if necessary from F5 Technical Support via your typical methods.